What are the effects of smoking on the body?

 - Smoking has also been shown to cause some mental health disorders, including anxiety and depression.

 Do you know about the harm second hand smoking can cause?

 Second-hand smoke can cause serious harm, particularly in children and infants.

 - Children who are exposed to secondhand smoke are at increased risk of developing asthma, middle ear infection and meningitis along with many other conditions.

 - Mothers who smoke in pregnancy have an increased risk of premature birth, low birth weight and still birth.

-- Smoking is also known to cause miscarriage.
+- Smoking during pregnancy is known to increase the risk of a miscarriage.